Cross-correlating Astrophysical and Cosmological Gravitational Wave Backgrounds with the Cosmic Microwave Background

 We extract the $a_{\ell m}$ from the full-sky, {\it Planck} SMICA CMB map using Healpix~\cite{Gorski:2004by}.
 Then we generate the constrained CGWB map with mean $\mu_{\ell m}$ and covariance $\Sigma_{\ell m}$ reported above, with angular power spectra obtained considering the most recent {\it Planck} best-fit parameters~\cite{Aghanim:2018eyx}.
 The result of this procedure is reported in Figure \ref{figure_realizations}, where we have generated both a low resolution ($\ell_{\rm max}= 20$) and a higher resolution ($\ell_{\rm max} = 200$) constrained map.
 As stressed at the beginning of this section, until $\ell \simeq 30$, the correlation coefficient $r$ between the CMB and the CGWB, defined as $r = C_\ell^{\rm CMB\times CGWB}/\sqrt{C_\ell^{\rm CMB}C_\ell^{\rm CGWB}}$, is almost one.
 In the low-noise regime, the CGWB signal on large scales -- i.e., those at which interferometers are sensitive -- is then nearly deterministically predicted by the observed CMB fluctuations, considering small uncertainties on cosmological parameters (technically, this reflects in the fact that, when $r \rightarrow 1$, the variance of the constrained multipoles goes to $0$ in the cosmic variance dominated limit).
 For this reason, these constrained realizations of the CGWB could be used as a useful tool in the future, for example to test foreground or other systematic contamination in the data, by comparing the observed map with the CMB-based prediction.

-\paragraph{Cross-correlation AGWB$\times$CMB} We also consider the cross-correlation between CMB anisotropies and the AGWB, generated by the superposition of a large number of unresolved sources.
-We specifically focus here on the background contribution generated from the merging of BBHs, which is expected to be detected in the next LIGO run (O5)~\cite{Regimbau:2011rp,Zhu:2011bd}.
-Using the formalism developed in~\cite{Bertacca:2019fnt}, we can write the energy density of the AGWB monopole as

-where $f_o$ is the measured frequency, $f_e$ is the frequency at emission, $\rho_{\rm c}$ is the critical energy density of the Universe, $\bar{\chi}$ is the comoving distance (i.e., conformal time) in the observer's frame~\cite{Schmidt:2012ne, Bertacca:2017vod}, $\vec{\theta}$ contains all the astrophysical parameters (e.g., the mass of the halo $M_{\rm h}$, the mass of the star that originated the binary $M_{\star}$, the mass of the compact BHs $\vec{m}$, the spin of the BBH, the orbital parameters and the star formation rate (SFR)) and $N(z,f_{\rm e},\vec{\theta})$ is the total comoving density of GWs reported in Appendix B, together with the details on the generation of our AGWB signal.
-Starting from \eqref{omega_asgwb_equation} we have defined the AGWB over-density as~\cite{Bertacca:2019fnt}
+\paragraph{Cross-correlation AGWB$\times$CMB} In the case of the cross-correlation between CMB and AGWB anisotropies we focused on the background contribution generated from the merging of BBHs, which is expected to be detected in the next LIGO run (O5)~\cite{Regimbau:2011rp,Zhu:2011bd}.
+Using the formalism developed in~\cite{Bertacca:2019fnt}, we can write the energy density of the AGWB monopole as $\bar{\Omega}_{\rm AGWB}/4\pi = \frac{f_o}{\rho_{\rm c}}\int \d \bar{\chi}\,\d \vec{\theta}\,\frac{N(z,f_{\rm e},\vec{\theta})}{(1+z)}w(z) \, $ where $f_o$ is the measured frequency, $f_e$ is the frequency at emission, $\rho_{\rm c}$ is the critical energy density of the Universe, $\bar{\chi}$ is the comoving distance (i.e., conformal time) in the observer's frame~\cite{Schmidt:2012ne, Bertacca:2017vod}, $\vec{\theta}$ contains all the astrophysical parameters (e.g., the mass of the halo $M_{\rm h}$, the mass of the star that originated the binary $M_{\star}$, the mass of the compact BHs $\vec{m}$, the spin of the BBH, the orbital parameters and the star formation rate (SFR)) and $N(z,f_{\rm e},\vec{\theta})$ is the total comoving density of GWs reported in Appendix B, together with the details on the generation of our AGWB signal.
+Starting from the background we can defined the AGWB over-density as~\cite{Bertacca:2019fnt}